rameshagowda/rameshagowda.github.io/_tabs/about.md

 # Cloud Platform Architect

-I am a Cloud Platform Architect with close to 2 decades of IT experience across Canada, USA, and India.
+I am a Principal Architect with 2 decades of IT experience across Canada, USA, and India.
 I have hands-on end-to-end experience in the following areas:

 - Microsoft Azure Cloud Platform Engineering, Architecture, DevSecOps automation, and Cybersecurity
-- Cloud-native Software Architecture with C#, Asp.Net Core ecosystem
+- Cloud-native Software Architecture with C#, Asp.Net Core, SQL and Python ecosystem
-- Data Engineering and API-driven Integrations Architecture on MS SQL and Azure ecosystem
+- Data Engineering and API-driven Integrations Architecture on Microsoft Azure Data and Integrations ecosystem
 - IaC, Docker and Kubernetes ecosystem